shuhei/knowledge/linux.md

 - ESTABLISHED: Normal working sockets.
 - TIME_WAIT: Almost closed but waiting to be actually closed.
 If this is many, it indicates that lots of connections are opened and closed.
 For example, it happens when HTTP Keep-Alive is not used.
   - https://serverfault.com/questions/10852/what-limits-the-maximum-number-of-connections-on-a-linux-server

+## Commands

+### htop

+- Sort: P for CPU, M for memory, T for time
+- Toggle threads: H for user threads, K for kernel threads